josueluna/NAS-Mounter/README.md

 For example:

 - On your home network, it can remember your home NAS and selected shares.
-- On another network, it will start with an empty form unless you save a separate profile there.
+- On another network, it starts with an empty form unless you save a separate profile there.
-- This avoids showing or mounting shares from the wrong network.
+- This helps avoid showing or mounting shares from the wrong network.

+A network profile can include:

+- Wi-Fi network name
+- NAS host or IP address
+- Username
+- Previously mounted shares

+Passwords are handled separately through the macOS Keychain.

 ---